 Tiwani Contemporary is pleased to present Gareth Nyandoro’s third exhibition with the gallery.

-It becomes another form of art that people can easily absorb and connect with and without necessarily going to the gallery to see art.
+The artist likened the efforts of the country's informal workers to a parallel visual culture akin to a large-scale, open-air exhibition.
+“It becomes another form of art that people can easily absorb and connect with and without necessarily going to the gallery to see art.
 It is available everywhere, on trees, walls, residential gates.
-All these combined in the same place become a series of artworks which tell a story of struggle and persistence to survive.’
+All these combined in the same place become a series of artworks that tell a story of struggle and persistence to survive,” says Nyandoro.

 The exhibition is accompanied by a new 96-page colour monograph on the artist’s work.
 Published by Anomie Publishing, the book features contributions by Adelaide Blanc and Sean O’Toole.